 He started his career as industrial designer at Philips in the Netherlands.
+In 1988, he programmed computer games on Atari and Commodore computers and experimented with tangible computer surfaces.
 In 1989, he was awarded the design prize of architecture magazine Domus with the first digitally designed textile series for one of Italy’s most prestigious textile manufacturers, Somma.
-In 1990, he was awarded the first three prizes at the Austrian Post Shop design competition was selected for the Austrian national design award.
-Mario then designed highly successful lifestyle goods for clients such as Takashimaya (Japan) and Bergdorf Goodman (USA).
+In 1990, he was awarded the first three prizes at the Austrian Post Shop design competition and was selected for the Austrian national design award.
+Mario then designed products for clients such as Takashimaya (Japan) and Bergdorf Goodman (USA).

 From 2000, he worked as advisor for the Austrian Federal Ministry of Education, Science and Culture.
 With a strategic focus on educational innovation, he designed a transformative digital ecosystem for online learning and collaboration.
 This ecosystem increased e-learning usage in Austria from below 10% to over 90% within 5 years.
 In Austria, he also inspired the design efforts of glass crystal manufacturer Swarovski to help defining its global presence.

-In 2007, Mario taught as professor at Aalborg University and lectured at Kaospilot in Aarhus.
+In 2007, Mario taught as professor at Aalborg University.
 With an article series for the Danish Designers Association, he contributed to shape a new understanding of design by defining the new fields of experience design and generative design.